labuburein/labuburein/README.md

 # Reins INFO <𝟑 .ᐟ
 tips are appreciated since im new to this okay wow

-## hellooo im rein this is stuff about me ok thanks
+## hellooo im rein / rezuki this is stuff about me ok? thanks!!

 ## Before you follow .ᐟ
 ### I make fat jokes and i criticise as a joke